jandecaluwe/urubu/doc/manual/search.md

 After building the site, there will be a functional `search.html` file in the top-level directory.

-The `tipuesearch.css` stylesheet also contains styling for the search box, which may interfere with the styling of the search box integrated in the navbar.
-You may want to comment that out.
+**Note** The `tipuesearch.css` stylesheet also contains styling for the search box.
+The result may be undesirable if you use your own styling, like in the present website.
+The workaround is to comment the search box styling out.
 {.text-info}

 The search content